seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 773 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 774 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 769+4=773
+//// 770+4=774

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 41 (2024, Tuesday, December 3rd at 08:41 pm PST)
+//// File version: 42 (2024, Wednesday, December 4th at 06:45 pm PST)
-//// Line count (including blank lines and compiler line): 1,069
+//// Line count (including blank lines and compiler line): 1,071

 //// ----------------------------------------------------- \\\\